microsoft/Accera/docs/Manual/03 Schedules.md

 ii = schedule.split(i, size)
 ```

 From the iteration space point-of-view, the `split` transformation takes a dimension `i` and a `size`, modifies `i`, and creates a new dimension `ii`.
-Assume that the original size of dimension `i` was *n*: The `split` transformation splits dimension `i` into *ceil(n/size)* parts of size `size`, orients each of those parts along dimension `ii`, and stacks the *ceil(n/size)* parts along dimension `i`.
+Assume that the original size of dimension `i` was *n*: The `split` transformation splits the dimension `i` into *ceil(n/size)* parts of size `size`, orients each of these parts along dimension `ii`, and stacks the *ceil(n/size)* parts along the dimension `i`.
 If the split size does not divide the dimension size, empty elements are added such that the split size does divide the dimension size.
 As a result of the split, the size of `i` becomes *ceil(n/size)*, the size of the new dimension `ii` equals `size`, and the iteration space remains rectilinear.

 In loop terms, `ii = split(i, size)` splits loop `i` into two loops: an inner loop `ii` and an outer loop, which inherits the original name `i`.
 Note that the outer loop always precedes the corresponding inner loop in the loop ordering.